 As result of this action, the PCF shall set the appropriate subscription to QoS notification control for the corresponding active PCC rule(s) as described in 3GPP TS 29.512 [8].

 The PCF shall reply to the AF as described in subclause 4.2.3.2.

-Editor's Note: It's FFS if it is supported the modification of already provided QoS monitoring information.